 Promote housing retention, stability, success, and optimize self-sufficiency in the community for people who have experienced homelessness.

-Develops policies and procedures conforming to the U.S. Department of Housing and Urban Development (HUD) requirements detailed in 24 CFR part 578.1 to: Identify and recommend priorities for funding projects in the geographic area to the MCoC for approval;
+Develops policies and procedures conforming to the U.S. Department of Housing and Urban Development (HUD) requirements detailed in 24 CFR part 578.1 to: Identify and recommend priorities for funding projects in the geographic area based on the gaps and needs analysis, and system performance analysis to the MCoC for approval;

 Approve MCoC funding recommendations for ending homelessness;